Evolving antibiotic resistance: a cheap spatial ecology lab

 Figure 6.
 This is our "maker lab" in Stoke the day we moved the furniture in.
 The second thing we did was paint a blackboard on the wall.

 Figure 7.
-You can just see Kai's hand next to the blue light LED plate he's testing out.
+You can just see a hand next to a blue light LED plate

 We also need to make sure that the agar conditions are as reliable as possible, without breaking the bank that is (although the purchase of antibiotic E-strips can do that - fyi!).
 And we can't be just using different scraps of paper for our tests.
 But, again, we have a cheap device for helping with that too:

 Figure 8.
 This 3d-printed '6-legged spider' makes holes in agar of a fixed depth, width and at uniform distances that helps with antibiotic assay repeatability.

 And if you've ever used a 96-pin replicator in an evolutionary experiment, and many labs around the world do, you will know they cost upwards of £1000.
 But we have a design that can be 3d-printed for a $1:

 Figure 9.
 Each pin slots inside one of the 96 wells on a standard microtitre plate which we use to take small samples of biomass from each well.